Desk with Laptop, Calculator, Files and small model of house with epc colours

 Advice should be sought when seeking to have cavity wall insulation installed.

 My property that I mention above has concrete Finlock guttering which has a propensity for water leakage down into the cavity.
-We therefore will have the Finlock replaced with PVC guttering before we have Cavity Wall Insulation fitted.
+We therefore need to have the Finlock cut off and replaced with PVC guttering before we have Cavity Wall Insulation fitted.

-There are other situations too.
+There are other scenarios too.
 Properties that are exposed to significant weathering such as on the coast, particularly in the South West of Britain might not be suitable.

-This is due to the liklehood of moisture penetration into the cavity through the external brickwork.
+This is due to the liklehood of moisture penetration into the cavity through the external brickwork from driving rain.

 Another cause for caution might be a property built around a steel frame.
 Many such buildings were constructed shortly after the second world war.
 In EPC terms, this is a form of 'System Build' property, and with a steel frame within the cavity wall, specialist advice should be sought.